Schedule Service

 The initial investment for a central air purifier largely depends on the type of system you select.
 A high-efficiency media filter might have a lower upfront cost, while a more advanced system with UV-C light technology or multi-stage filtration will be on the higher end.
 For some of the most effective whole-home units, the cost, including installation, can be several thousand dollars.
 The final price is influenced by the specific model and the unique requirements of your home’s HVAC setup.
 We can help you explore different air quality products to find a solution that fits both your needs and your budget.

-What to Expect for Professional Installation in DFW
+What Does Professional Installation Cost in DFW?

 Unlike a portable unit you just plug into the wall, a central air purifier requires professional installation.
 This isn’t a weekend DIY project.
 The purifier is integrated directly into your home’s existing ductwork, which ensures it cleans the air in every single room.
 Here in the DFW area, our technicians handle the entire process, from assessing your current system to making sure the new unit is installed correctly for peak performance.
 Proper air conditioning and heating installation is key to the system’s efficiency and longevity, so you can breathe easy knowing it was done right.

-Ongoing Costs for Filters and Maintenance
+Budgeting for Filters and Ongoing Maintenance

 After the initial installation, your main ongoing cost will be for filter replacements.
 This is the most important part of maintaining your air purifier.
 A clogged or old filter can’t do its job effectively and can even strain your entire HVAC system.
 The type of filter your unit uses will determine how often it needs to be changed (typically every 6 to 12 months) and its cost.
 To make things easier, you can include filter changes and system check-ups as part of a regular preventative maintenance plan, which helps keep everything running smoothly year-round.